dtx525942103/RapidASR/README.md

 ## commercial license

-for a commercial user, we offer a library for resample input data formats including mp3, mp4, mkv  and so on.
+for a commercial user, we offer a library for resample input data including mp3, mp4, mkv  and so on.